 The tree inventory has helped provide valuable information about the general condition of the forests and the agroforestry system.
 Data has been also gathered on the number of trees in each farm, tree species, size, and canopy cover.

 The more we know about the general condition of the forest and the individual tree species, the more certain we are to bring about permanent change.

-Our baseline will help ensure that we keep moving in the right direction.
 That means using data to measure our progress, spot unforeseen developments, and help us accurately diagnose what actions are most beneficial to take and in which order.
-Using this data, we can create a sustainable plan to conserve and protect Slow Forest and help to regenerate other forests in the future.
-The data from the tree inventory will also help us to understand better what potential crop-bearing trees may be planted alongside the coffee to help generate future income for the farmers.
+This is how we can create a sustainable plan to conserve and protect the Slow forests and help to regenerate other forests in the future.

 In addition, we gain valuable insight into what potential crop-bearing trees may be planted alongside coffee to help generate more income for our farmers!